AthensFramework/Core/doc/application-creation.md

   php ../vendor/propel/propel/bin/propel.php sql:insert;
   ```

+  These commands generate Php classes from your `project-schema/schema.xml`, generate SQL statements to create a database table for each of your schema classes, and then insert those tables into your database.

-  Then `cd` back into your project web root and issue the following:
+  Now `cd` back into your project web root and issue the following:
   ```
   php composer.phar dump-autoload
   ```

 * Edit your .htaccess files:

-  The default project assumes that you may have some set of pages which will be accessible to all users, and some set of pages which will only be accessible to some priviliged class of users.
+  The default project assumes that you may have some set of pages which will be accessible to all users, and some set of pages which will only be accessible to some privileged class of users.
 The former can be placed in `pages/` and the latter can be placed in `admin/`.

   You **must** edit `pages/.htaccess` and `admin/.htaccess` to reflect these rules.
 By default, both `pages/.htaccess` and `admin/.htaccess` will block *all* requests.